-We run our events at the end of the working day, usually mid month.
+We usually run our events and webinars at the end of the working day.
 Events are participative and informative allowing members to take newly acquired knowledge back to their workplace.

 At our events, we meet to update our members on issues of current interest in the world of people management and development with lively and interactive sessions with renowned speakers and subject experts.
 Our members also get a chance to meet and talk to other HR professionals in a relaxed and friendly environment.

 Our events and webinars will include some high profile and eminent speakers from within the profession and public life and we also will be holding debates at King’s College, London and CASS Business School.
 We also list our recent events to give you a flavour of the topics we have covered.
 For many of our events you can download the presentation or other relevant information.

 We welcome suggestions for future events or perhaps you know a potential speaker for a future event.
 If so please contact us.